taniqng/lifeasy/README.md

 # front-end
 Introduction:
-* 1, An Ember application example for beginners.
+* 1, An example for beginners to study SPA.
-* 2, Front-end of Online-Store  base on EmberJs
+* 2, An online-store base on EmberJS
-* 3, Open & free for U.
+* 3, Open & Free.

 Author: